Daily Chronology of Coast Guard History

 - 1813-At 1100 in the morning, while at anchor in

-Charleston Harbor, the powder room of the revenue cutter Gallatin exploded, blowing off the cutter’s stern and quarterdeck.
+Charleston Harbor, the powder room of the cutter Gallatin exploded, blowing off the cutter’s stern and quarterdeck.

 The explosion and subsequent fire killed three